Share the article!

 8. Work for free

-When you start as a freelancer, you can stay tempted to work for free or at very low prices.
-While there's nothing wrong with doing a pro bono project or two, you shouldn't make it a habit to work for free.
+When you start out as a freelancer, you may be tempted to work for free or at very low rates.
+While there's nothing wrong with doing a pro bono project or two, you shouldn't make a habit of working for free.

-Working for free devalues your services and makes it harder to justify what you're worth down the road.
+Working for free devalues your services and makes it harder to justify your worth down the road.

-If you're just starting out, you may need to offer discounts or lower prices to attract customers, but don't make a habit of giving away your services entirely.
+If you're just starting out, you may need to offer discounts or lower prices to attract customers, but don't make a habit of giving your services away completely.

 Be a freelancer without administration

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

 9. Not preparing for the slow periods

-Freelancers often make the mistake of failing to plan for the slow periods – also known as freelancing dryspell.
-Some periods just have more coal on them than others.
+Freelancers often make the mistake of failing to plan for the slow periods - also known as freelancing dryspell.
+Some periods just have more coal than others.

-Just because you're busy now doesn't mean you always will be.
+Just because you're busy now doesn't mean you'll always be busy.
 It's important to have a plan for what you're going to do and how you're going to get through the slow times so you don't get caught with your pants down.

-One way to do this is to set aside a portion of your earnings each month so that you have a net to help you through a drought.
+One way to do this is to put aside a portion of your earnings each month so you have a net to help you through a dry spell.

-The slower periods are also ideal to use as an opportunity to focus on marketing and networking so you can bring in new clients.
+The slower periods are also ideal to use as an opportunity to focus on marketing and networking to bring in new customers.

 10. Lack of communication

-Communication is key in any relationship, but it is especially important in a client-freelancer relationship.
+Communication is key in any relationship, but it's especially important in a client-freelancer relationship.

-Not communicating clearly with your client can lead to misunderstandings, missing deadlines and even a loss of business.
+Not communicating clearly with your client can lead to misunderstandings, missed deadlines and even a loss of business.

 To avoid this, make sure you communicate regularly with your customers.

 Set up a communication plan at the start of the project and stick to it.
-This will help ensure that everyone is on the same page and your customer will not experience unexpected surprises along the way.
+This will help ensure that everyone is on the same page and your customer won't experience any unexpected surprises along the way.

 11. Not keeping track of your time

-If you don't track your time, you may be working more hours than you realize.
+If you're not tracking your time, you may be working more hours than you realize.

 Tracking your time doesn't have to be complicated.
-You can use a simple spreadsheet, an app like toggle or RescueTime or even just a piece of paper.
+You can use a simple spreadsheet, an app like Toggl or RescueTime or even just a piece of paper.

-As with point number 1, the most important thing is to find a system that works for you and stick with it.
+As with point number 1, the most important thing is to find a system that works for you and stick to it.

 When you're freelancing, it can be easy to get so wrapped up in work that you forget to take breaks.